kaz-utashiro/greple-subst/README.md

     Specify diff command name used by **--diff** option.
 Default is "diff
     \-u".

+- **--create**

+    Create new file and write the result.
+Suffix ".new" is appended to original filename.

 - **--replace**

     Replace the target file by converted result.
 Original file is renamed to backup name with ".bak" suffix.

-- **--create**
+- **--overwrite**

-    Create new file and write the result.
-Suffix ".new" is appended to original filename.
+    Overwrite the target file by converted result with no backup.

 - **--\[no-\]warn-overlap**